Burnsedia/burnsedia.github.io/backup-AI-Post/why-open-source-is-my-marketing-strategy.md

 heroImage: "/CyberPunkLogo2.jpg"
 tags: ["open source", "marketing", "developer brand", "indie dev", "GitHub", "SEO"]
 ---
 # Why Open Source Is My Marketing Strategy

 ## From Side Projects to Social Proof

 When I started freelancing, I had no marketing budget.
 No ads.
 No cold calls.
 No fancy funnels.
 All I had was **code** — and a GitHub account.

-So I pushed my projects public.
+So I made my projects open source.
 At first, it was just tools I made for myself:
-Neovim configs, Django templates, small Flutter widgets.
+Neovim configs, Django templates, small Flutter apps.
 Then people started starring, forking, and following.

-A few weeks later, I got my first client who said:
+Some time later, I got my first client who said:
 > “I found you on GitHub.
 I liked how clean your code was.”

 That’s when I realized:
 **Open source is the best marketing there is.**
 It shows how you think, what you value, and what you can build.

 ## How Open Source Builds Trust and Traffic

 ### 1. It’s 24/7 Visibility
-Your GitHub profile is a living portfolio that never sleeps.
+Your GitHub profile is a living portfolio.
 While you code, potential clients, collaborators, and even recruiters are finding you through commits, issues, and READMEs.

 ### 2. SEO Without SEO